On the regularity of solutions to the Hamilton-Jacobi equations for the N-body problem: Introduction

 \begin{thm} Let $a \in \Omega$ (type $(H)$), or let $b_m$ be a minimal central configuration of $U$ (type $(P)$), or let $a \in \Delta$ and $b_m$ be a normalized minimal central configuration of the $a$-clustered potential (type $(HP)$).
 Then, there exists a viscosity solution to the $N$-body Hamilton-Jacobi equation \eqref{eq:HJ}.
 The singular set of such a solution is a countably $\mathcal{H}^{d(N-1)-1}$-rectifiable subset of the configuration space $\mathcal{X}$.
 Moreover, we have

 where $\Gamma$ and $\Sigma$ denote respectively the conjugate and irregular sets of points (Definitions \ref{def:irregular} and \ref{def:conjugate}).

 \end{thm}

-\begin{rem} Our viscosity solution to Hamiltom-Jacobi equation extend continuously to collision configurations, although they are no longer Lipschitz continuous at those points.
-However, the results in \cite{Maderna2012} suggest that they remain $1/2$-H\"older continuous at $\Delta$. \end{rem}
+\begin{rem} Our viscosity solutions to the Hamilton-Jacobi equation extend continuously to collision configurations, although they are no longer Lipschitz continuous at those points.
+Nevertheless, the results in \cite{Maderna2012, MadernaVenturelli_HyperbolicMotions} imply that they remain globally $1/2$-H\"older continuous on $\mathcal X$, including at collision configurations. \end{rem}